A - B - C - D - E - F - G - H - I - J - K -L - M - N - O - P - Q - R - S - T - W - Y

 offered by Louisiana Tech University gave Carraway the opportunity

 to move to Rome, Italy, to study architecture and design.
-In

-the Rhode Island School of Design.
+from the Rhode Island School of Design.

 Claudia ka Cartee